powersj/ocv/doc/edx_mongodb_structure.md

 ## Find Course IDs
 Next, need to determine what the published course IDs are.
 Each course has 3 ID values:
- * id - general id for the course, not refrenced elsewhere
+ * id - general id for the course, not referenced elsewhere
  * draft-branch - used for drafts as they are created, may not be the same as the published course
  * published-branch - the actual published course and where we want to target